Realm-Bot/docs/realm-modules/live-playerlist.md

 #### Display Playtime

-When enabled, the playerlist includes a playtime indicator showing how long the player has been active (as supported by your deployment).
+When enabled, the playerlist includes the player's recorded total playtime.
+It is not a timer for only the current session.

 Use this if you want:
 - clearer staff context during incidents
-- session visibility for activity monitoring
+- broader activity context for staff

 #### Device Identification